X

 • Harvest when fruit is 12 to 18 inches (30 to 45 cm) long and about 2½ inches wide

-• Larger fruit has tougher skin and bigger seeds and tastes more like watermelon rind
+• Larger fruit has tougher skin, bigger seeds, and tastes more like watermelon rind

-• Pick early in the day and soak in ice water to improve storage time
+• Pick early in the day for the best flavor and texture

 • Use scissors or pruners to cut the fruit instead of pulling it